Studying molecular signatures of adjuvanted vaccine candidates through translational approaches

 - Better understanding of the vaccine MoA

-- Animal models: relevance of selected animal models for predicting immunogenicity and reactogenicity in man
+- Animal models: relevance of selected animal models for predicting immunogenicity and reactogenicity in humans

-- Sample preparation: best methods for sample preparation identification with a specific focus on decreasing the need for blood component to allow for several OMICS technologies within the same experiment
+- Sample preparation: best methods for sample preparation with a specific focus on decreasing the need for blood components to allow for several OMICS technologies within the same experiment

 Future vaccine reactogenicity and efficacy studies will benefit from the outcomes made during this project regarding the most informative technologies to put in place to study the host response together with the knowledge of the most interesting time points and organs to focus on.